Using the Venture Studio Model at Your University: A Guide

 Consider the University of North Carolina.

-John Bamforth, PhD, Director of Eshelman Innovation at UNC Chapel Hill, noted the school learned many great business ideas were "locked up" on campus.
-However, it was uncertain of the best way to effectively evaluate those ideas.
+John Bamforth, PhD, Director of Eshelman Innovation at UNC Chapel Hill, noted the school learned many great business ideas were "locked up" on campus, but it was uncertain of the best way to effectively evaluate those ideas.

 "The logical place to go was the High Alpha Innovation team and say, 'Can you help us do this?'," John relayed at Alloy 2023.

-Since partnering with HAI, UNC has installed the Eshelman Innovation Venture Studio.
-Leveraging our guidance and proven venture-building playbook, we've explored opportunities to address one big issue in the state: the opioid crisis.
+Since partnering with us, UNC has built the Eshelman Innovation Venture Studio.
+Using our guidance and proven venture-building playbook, we've explored opportunities to address one big issue in the state: the opioid crisis.

 "We're on a journey to build this venture studio in digital health across the entire state," John added, noting HAI's support has helped implement the necessary structure to the startup creation process that didn't exist before at UNC.